kamshory/ZKLibrary/README.md

 ```php
 connect([$ip[, $port]])
 ```
-Function to make connection to the device.
+Function to make a connection to the device.
 If IP address and port is not defined yet, this function must take it.
 Else, this function return FALSE and does not make any connection.
 ### Parameters
 $ip